Which city is cheaper, Byron Bay or Canberra?

 Should I visit Canberra or Byron Bay?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 There is something special about the capital city of Australia.
 Canberra's not just a wonderful spot for outdoor adventures.
 It's a city completely designed and built up around the coast of an artificial lake.
 When architects Walter Burley and Marion Mahony Griffin proposed their plans for Canberra it was met with a lot of criticism.
 Many people thought it would be a "waste of a good sheep pasture."

 South of Brisbane, off the Pacific Highway, is the coastal town of Byron Bay.
 It is close to Cape Byron, which is the easternmost point in mainland Australia.
 Byron Bay makes its way onto most traveler's itineraries because of its wonderful beach activities.
 The area is world famous for its waves, making it popular with surfers, but it also has incredible scuba diving, whale watching, and a generally relaxed atmosphere.
 The area continues to rise in popularity with travelers and as such, amenities and facilities are popping up everywhere.